vippsas/vipps-login-dotnet/README.md

 Information about the Vipps Login API can be found [here](https://developer.vippsmobilepay.com/docs/APIs/login-api/).

-This module is published on GitHub at [vipps-login-dotnet](https://github.com/vippsas/vipps-login-dotnet).
+This module is published on [GitHub](https://github.com/vippsas/vipps-login-dotnet).

 This repository consists of three NuGet packages: